volume 7 1937-1938

 "Tarzan à la mode de Hogarth" (1911-1996)

-- Hogarth with his graphic dynamics was one of the most original
+as per 5-5-1940) was one of the most original

-and inventive cartoonist, similarly to Foster, Hogarth avoided however
+and inventive cartoonist, similarly to Foster,

-the use of word ballons in the comic strips reducing dialogue
+in the comic strips of Tarzan reducing dialogue

-were to such an intense degree that one had rarely to pause
+and action were to such an intense degree that one

-for reading much of anything revelling in bizarre alien architecture,
+revelling in bizarre alien architecture,

 monsters and other incredible jungle creatures